NOTE: First posted April 2020.

 If you want to get involved in Arts Award, we are running a new digital pilot scheme within Virtual Carnival Club.

-With social distancing still very much in place for the foreseeable future, the New Carnival Company accepts that a LIVE Let Loose pop-up carnival on the streets of Ryde this summer looks extremely unlikely.
+With social distancing still very much in place for the foreseeable future, the New Carnival Company accepts that a LIVE Mardi Gras carnival on the streets of Ryde this summer looks extremely unlikely.

-Stay tuned for more detail about how you and your family can get involved in Once in a Blue Moon (during October) and a Christmas lantern parade for Ryde (in December)
+Stay tuned for more detail about how you and your family can get involved.

 News and updates will be posted here and on our Virtual Carnival Club Facebook page